inog/THM-write-ups/fileInclusion/README.md

 |/root/.ssh/id_rsa          |Private SSH keys for a root or any known valid user on the server|
 |/var/log/apache2/access.log|the accessed requests for Apache  webserver|
 |C:\boot.ini|contains the boot options for computers with BIOS firmware|

+### Task 5

+NullByte `%00`
+<Using null bytes is an injection technique where URL-encoded representation such as %00 or 0x00 in hex with user-supplied data to terminate strings.
+You could think of it as trying to trick the web app into disregarding whatever comes after the Null Byte.

+By adding the Null Byte at the end of the payload, we tell the  include function to ignore anything after the null byte which may look like:

+include("languages/../../../../../etc/passwd%00").".php"); which equivalent to → include("languages/../../../../../etc/passwd");